Plexcalibur/5Words25Letters/README.md

 # My Results
 On my machine the first iteration takes somewhere between 50ms and 90ms and speeds up to 18ms - 20ms after some iterations.

-# Further improvements
-The code is single threaded and to my surprise first attempts to speed it up by splitting work on multiple threads did not show any results.

 # Optimizations

 Pruning: